researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 atomData.addFlag(WONMATCH.usedForTesting);
 ```

-To successfully cerate an atom, a command message needs to be sent to the node.
+To successfully create an atom, a command message needs to be sent to the node.
 For this, the `ExecuteMessageCommandBehaviour` can be activated to create and handle an `CreateAtomCommandEvent`:

 ```java
 CreateAtomCommandEvent createCommand = new CreateAtomCommandEvent(atomWrapper.getDataset());
 ctx.getEventBus().publish(createCommand);
 ```

+Other [command events](src/main/java/won/bot/framework/eventbot/event/command) can be used to modify, activate, deactivate or delete atoms.
+Note that providing an atom dataset is needed for atom modification, as the `ReplaceCommandEvent` instructs the node to replace an atom's content.

 <!-- alternate deprecated(?) method
 Atoms are created by sending a specific message.
 If using the dedicated [CreateAtomsWithSocketsAction](src/main/java/won/bot/framework/eventbot/action/impl/atomlifecycle/CreateAtomWithSocketsAction.java), most of the boilerplate code is taken care of.
 If the bot is meant to publish an existing collection of resources, e.g. files or database objects in the form of atoms, it's a question of configuring the `AtomProducer` to access that data and produce a Jena RDF Model that represents an atom.
 (For an example, look at the [MailFileAtomProducer](src/main/java/won/bot/framework/component/atomproducer/impl/MailFileAtomProducer.java)